Serenitea/MERapp/README.md

  nutritional needs and maintain healthy weights.

  ##User Stories for phase 1:
  - add a new pet with basic traits: name and weight.
+Duplicate names are not allowed (not case-sensitive).
- - view current list of pets.
+ - view the current list of pets.
  - Select and edit a pet's traits.
  - Remove a pet from the list of current pets.